All Episodes

 I didn't see so much of the doom and gloom.

-We're going through a tremendous rate of change right now, and it includes all of us.
+What I started to see was the things that, the natural changes, we're going through a tremendous rate of change right now, and it includes all of us.

-But most importantly, what I saw in a flash, in an instance, is one.
+But most importantly, what I saw in a flash, in an instance, what I saw was a better place to be.

 How far ahead is that?

-Because right now the signs, I mean the canaries are dropping like flies here.
+Because right now the signs, I mean, the canaries are dropping like flies here.

 Yeah, I realize the canaries are dropping like flies.